mijamessmith/billing-template/README.md

 6 **Localization**:
    - Currency and localization of user messages can ensure that our product stays viable for international use.
 A localization API could help in both our notification and invoicing template api.

-Feel free to use this revised README to provide clear and structured information about your API.